 - Standard book size: 5.3×8.5“ (135mm x 215mm)

 - Standard book size 2: 6.1×9.3“ (155mm x 235mm)

 - Large size 2: 7.6×10.3“ (193mm x 260mm)

 - Square size small: 6.1×6.1“ (155mm x 155mm)

 - Square size large: 7.9×7.9“ (200mm x 200mm)

 Having been in the publishing business for a while, we’ve seen thousands of manuscripts.
 A lot of good ones, and many bad ones too.
 We know what a pain it can be to format a manuscript, and we try our best to assist our authors in this process.
 We’ve listed some of the most common mistakes we see:

-- Incorrect basic format in Word: e.g., creating a standard-sized paperback from an A4 manuscript.
+- Getting the basic formatting wrong: e.g., creating a standard-sized paperback from an A4 manuscript.

 - Manuscript pages without bleed or margins.